Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Do not check, ever, in any form.
 No body scanning.
 No attention monitoring.
 No imagined-attraction testing.
 No pornography-based testing.
 No “let me just make sure” mental review.
 The check is the disorder.
 Each check produces signals you fear and confirms them.

 Do not seek reassurance.
-Not from your partner, the internet, your therapist, online forums.
+Not from your partner, the internet, your therapist, or online forums.
 Brief factual psychoeducation has its place once.
 Repeated reassurance is fuel.

 Do not test yourself by picturing the feared scenario.
 This is the single most damaging private compulsion in this subtype.
 Each test creates the signals that confirm the fear.

 Do not come out as a way to escape the doubt.
 Premature disclosure of an orientation you do not actually believe is yours, performed for OCD relief, has destroyed real relationships, ended marriages, ruptured families, and harmed clients in deep ways.
-Disclosure decisions, when they are real, are made carefully with clinical support, never in active spiral.
+Disclosure decisions, when they are real, are made carefully with clinical support, never in an active spiral.

 Do not seek out experiences with the feared orientation to “find out.”
 Sexual experiences performed for orientation determination are compulsions, not discovery.
-They typically do not produce certainty (because the OCD will undermine any result) and often produce additional shame, regret, and complication.
+They typically do not produce certainty (because the OCD will undermine any result) and often produce additional shame, regret, and complications.

 Do not research more.
 You have done enough research.
 Additional reading will not produce certainty.
 It will produce more material for the OCD to use against you.